Trump to speak with Putin and Merkel in day of calls

 - Trump and Putin have expressed a desire to build warmer ties between the two nations

-- Trump will also speak with key European and Asia-Pacific allies
+- The US leader will also speak with key European and Asia-Pacific allies

 (CNN)US President Donald Trump will speak Saturday by telephone with five world leaders -- most significantly Russia's Vladimir Putin and Germany's Angela Merkel -- in what may be his biggest day of diplomacy yet.

-Saturday's call will be the first phone conversation between Trump and the Russian President since the inauguration, and one whose outcome will be closely studied.
+Saturday's call will be Trump's first phone conversation with the Russian President since his inauguration last week, and one whose outcome will be closely studied.

 Both Trump and Putin have said they would like to see warmer ties between their two nations.
 However, relations between Trump and his team and Russia have been under scrutiny following allegations that Moscow meddled in the US election last year.